-Half of Americans, Canadians and Britons just try to find out what is dark web in general.
-India has an even higher percentage of such users (64.6%).
-In Brazil, 74.5% of users try to find out how to access the dark web.
+Half of Americans, Canadians and Britons are just trying to find out what the dark web is.
+India has an even higher percentage of such users, at 64.6%.
+In Brazil, 74.5% of users are trying to find out how to access the dark web.

 Resorting to the dark web is like swimming in shark-infested waters with an open wound.
 Due to its unregulated nature, there's no telling what you'll encounter.
-Purchasing items is a test of faith rather than a guaranteed cash-for-service transaction – there are no terms of service, and the seller can't be forced to send you what you purchased.
+Purchasing items on a dark web marketplace is a test of faith rather than a guaranteed cash-for-service transaction – you’re not dealing with a recognised company, there are no terms of service, and the seller can't be forced to send you what you purchased.

 There is a better alternative to using the dark web for privacy.
 Download a VPN.
-Both allow you to access geo-blocked content, and both can be used to navigate around censorship, whether corporate or government.
-But a VPN doesn’t force you to browse at a snail’s pace to achieve online security.
+Both can be used to navigate around censorship, whether corporate or government.
+But good VPN services don’t force you to browse at a snail’s pace to achieve online security.

-NordVPN doesn’t require you to dodge unpleasant content to remain secure online.
-All it requires is a subscription.
+NordVPN allows you to browse the internet in privacy, without any of the risks of inconvenience of the dark web.
+All the service requires is a subscription.
 NordVPN's iOS app also has the Dark Web Monitor feature which sends alerts if your credentials are exposed.

 NordVPN's Threat Protection is another useful feature.
 It helps you avoid risky websites known for malware infection, and blocks trackers and intrusive ads.